krokedil/klarna-shipping-service-for-woocommerce/readme.txt

 More information regarding configuration of this plugin can be found in the documentation here: https://docs.krokedil.com/article/298-klarna-shipping-service-for-woocommerce.

 == Changelog ==
+= 2020.04.09    - version 0.1.6 =
+* Enhancement   - Added support for special signs (åäö) get formatted correctly to the order.

 = 2020.03.10	- version 0.1.5 =
 * Enhancement   - Added support for Klarna Checkout For WooCommerce 2.x.